etcd-io/website/content/en/docs/v3.4/op-guide/gateway.md

 #### --discovery-srv

- * DNS domain used to bootstrap cluster endpoints through SRV recrods.
+ * DNS domain used to bootstrap cluster endpoints through SRV records.
  * Default: (not set)

 ### Network